 - 1. Customer downloads the Bitkey app on their new phone and logs into the cloud account they'd previously used with Bitkey - 2.
-When the customer begins Social Recovery, the Bitkey app will show the customer a six-digit alphanumeric code - The customer reaches out to their Trusted Contact(s) (TCs) and asks them to enter this code into the TC's instance of the Bitkey mobile app.
-TCs will not receive a notification that a recovery has been initiated - it is the responsibility of the customer to contact them - 4.
-The TC confirms that they are speaking to the customer, not an impostor, prior to entering the code - 5.
-Once the TC has entered the code into their Bitkey app, the TC's app uses a secret key stored on the TC's mobile device (and in their cloud storage) to inform Bitkey servers that the Social Recovery should proceed - 6.
-Bitkey servers facilitate communication between the customer and TC apps, allowing the customer's app to get the information needed to decrypt the backup of their own customer mobile app key that was created during Social Recovery setup. - 7.
-At this point, the customer has now regained control of one of the two customer keys (their mobile key), and can use the Delay and Notify feature to regain access to their second and final key (the hardware key) to regain access to their funds
+When the customer begins Recovery Contacts, the Bitkey app will show the customer a six-digit alphanumeric code - The customer reaches out to their Recovery Contact(s) (RCs) and asks them to enter this code into the RC's instance of the Bitkey mobile app.
+RCs will not receive a notification that a recovery has been initiated - it is the responsibility of the customer to contact them - 4.
+The RC confirms that they are speaking to the customer, not an impostor, prior to entering the code - 5.
+Once the RC has entered the code into their Bitkey app, the RC's app uses a secret key stored on the RC's mobile device (and in their cloud storage) to inform Bitkey servers that the Recovery Contacts should proceed - 6.
+Bitkey servers facilitate communication between the customer and RC apps, allowing the customer's app to get the information needed to decrypt the backup of their own customer mobile app key that was created during Recovery Contacts setup. - At this point, the customer has now regained control of one of the two customer keys (their App Key), and can use the Delay and Notify feature to regain access to their second and final key (the hardware key) to regain access to their funds

-Social Recovery: Design Properties
+Recovery Contacts: Design Properties

-- Relies on cryptographic keys, not secrets humans need to remember - Trusted Contacts' verification of a customer leverages a secret stored in their Bitkey app (and their cloud) - No reliance on personal information for "verification" purposes - In contrast to traditional financial products and many attempts at similar solutions in the bitcoin and crypto space, this design lets a customer choose who will verify them, rather than asking or forcing them to provide extensive identity information to Block - No reliance on a manual "verification" process that could be bypassed by Block - Trusted Contacts hold the information needed to decrypt Social Recovery mobile key backups that the customer has possession of; Block is just a communications facilitator - Block never sees the customer's mobile key - Although Block is involved in facilitating communication of cryptographic material between a Bitkey customer and their Trusted Contacts, Block never sees the mobile key that the customer is trying to recover using Social Recovery. - No individual cloud account (customer or TC) is a single point of failure - An attacker who compromises a customer's cloud account cannot move funds without the cooperation of one of their TCs or the compromise of one of the TC's cloud accounts.
-An attacker who compromises a TC's cloud account cannot move funds without the cooperation of the customer or a subsequent compromise of the customer's cloud account.
+- Relies on cryptographic keys, not secrets humans need to remember - Recovery Contacts' verification of a customer leverages a secret stored in their Bitkey app (and their cloud) - No reliance on personal information for "verification" purposes - In contrast to traditional financial products and many attempts at similar solutions in the bitcoin and crypto space, this design lets a customer choose who will verify them, rather than asking or forcing them to provide extensive identity information to Block - No reliance on a manual "verification" process that could be bypassed by Block - Recovery Contacts hold the information needed to decrypt Recovery Contacts App Key backups that the customer has possession of; Block is just a communications facilitator - Block never sees the customer's App Key - Although Block is involved in facilitating communication of cryptographic material between a Bitkey customer and their Recovery Contacts, Block never sees the App Key that the customer is trying to recover using Recovery Contacts. - No individual cloud account (customer or RC) is a single point of failure - An attacker who compromises a customer's cloud account cannot move funds without the cooperation of one of their RCs or the compromise of one of the RC's cloud accounts.
+An attacker who compromises a RC's cloud account cannot move funds without the cooperation of the customer or a subsequent compromise of the customer's cloud account.

-Social Recovery: Inner Workings
+Recovery Contacts: Inner Workings

-The Social Recovery process consists of the following major steps: Setup, Customer Verification, and Restoration:
+The Recovery Contacts process consists of the following major steps: Setup, Customer Verification, and Restoration:

-- During the Setup step of Social Recovery, the customer's Bitkey app generates an encrypted backup of their mobile key and stores it in their cloud storage -- this process is similar to the Cloud Backup process, but instead of conducting the encryption with a key held in the customer's Bitkey hardware, it is conducted using the public portion of an asymmetric key generated by each Trusted Contact's Bitkey app. - During the Customer Verification step, Trusted Contacts verify that it is the customer, and not an impostor, requesting recovery. - During the Restoration step, the customer's Bitkey app and their Trusted Contact's Bitkey app work together to decrypt the backup.
+- During the Setup step of Recovery Contacts, the customer's Bitkey app generates an encrypted backup of their App Key and stores it in their cloud storage -- this process is similar to the Cloud Backup process, but instead of conducting the encryption with a key held in the customer's Bitkey hardware, it is conducted using the public portion of an asymmetric key generated by each Recovery Contact's Bitkey app. - During the Customer Verification step, Recovery Contacts verify that it is the customer, and not an impostor, requesting recovery. - During the Restoration step, the customer's Bitkey app and their Recovery Contact's Bitkey app work together to decrypt the backup.